 The timing of Sterling's departure from Sennett and Keystone is cloudy.
 By some accounts, it was after a year or two.
-For his draft registration in 1918, Sterling wrote that he was still employed by the Sennett Company.
-At the time of his death, it was reported that he had been "a star in Mack Sennett's slapstick comedies from 1912 to 1917" and then formed his own production company in 1917.
+76 For his draft registration in 1918, Sterling wrote that he was still employed by the Sennett Company.
+77 At the time of his death, it was reported that he had been "a star in Mack Sennett's slapstick comedies from 1912 to 1917" and then formed his own production company in 1917.
+78 Some of this is not correct and omits what really happened.

 A contemporary newspaper article stated that Ford Sterling had moved on to the Universal Film Manufacturing Co. in early 1914.
 He formed a new comedy production group within the company and planned to appear in all the comedies that it created.
+Henry Lehrman and studio executive Fred Balshofer.
 It appears that these films were known as Sterling Comedies.
 The first Ford Sterling comedy, centered around an automobile race, was released in the spring of 1914.
 An overwrought promotional piece called it "the greatest comedy ever flashed on the screen of any motion picture theater in the country . . . hundreds of people have seen this comedy at the American [theater] and without exception satisfaction has been written all over their countenances and many went away with hands held to their sides.
 Weak hearts are not welcome at this show for laughter is contagious."